k21971/EvilHack/doc/evilhack-changelog.md

 - Do not generate dumplog if game was startscummed
 - Fix: 'Your shield crumbles away!' when actually wearing bracers
 - Fix: prevent sling bullets from forming inside solid rock
+- Fix: dmonsfree when an artifact's instakill ability triggers after the target was already killed from the initial hit